IRRATIONAL COMICS – PITCH Anthology

 What You Give

-You grant us the right to publish a 12 page comic based on your submission as part of the graphic novel anthology, PITCH.
+You grant us the right to publish an 8 page comic based on your submission as part of the anthology, PITCH.

-You grant us the right to use the materials in your submission, including your script, as promotional material and content for the graphic novel anthology, PITCH.
-You will always be credited as the original concept creator.
+You grant us the right to use the materials in your submission as promotional material and content for the anthology, PITCH.

 What You Get

-You are credited as the writer and concept creator of the comic created.
+You are credited as writer and concept creator of the comic created.

 You keep all rights to your script and materials.
 We keep all rights to the art and materials created and developed based on your submission.

-We will not develop any material beyond what is required to fulfill the 12 page comic to be included in the anthology, without your express written permission.
-Materials produced from your submission will be used as content for the PITCH anthology as well as for the promotion of PITCH anthology.
+We will not develop any material beyond what is required to create the 8 page prototype comic for the anthology, PITCH, without your express written permission.

 For submissions to be considered, your submission package must consist of: